AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 1. Now, since you have had `Luma Platform Tutorial` selected as your working library for the last several exercises, your recent changes have been saving directly to the library.
 Instead of having to publish our changes via the Publishing Flow screen, you can just open the dropdown on the blue button and select **[!UICONTROL Save to Library and Build]**
     ![Save to Library and Build](assets/websdk-property-saveAndBuildUpdatedSendEvent.png)

-This starts building a new tags library with the three changes you just made.
+This starts building a new tag library with the three changes you just made.

 ### Validate the XDM data

-You should now be able to reload the Luma homepage, while mapped to your tags property using the Debugger as you learned earlier, and see that the page name field populates in the request!
+You should now be able to reload the Luma homepage, while mapped to your tag property using the Debugger as you learned earlier, and see that the page name field populates in the request!
     ![Validate the XDM data](assets/websdk-debugger-pageName.png)

 You can also validate the page name data was received in Platform, by previewing the dataset and profile.